epsilon537/boxlambda/docs/architecture.md

 ![Architecture Block Diagram for Arty A7-100T](assets/Arch_Diagram_Big.png) *BoxLambda Architecture Block Diagram for Arty A7-100T.*

-This is diagram shows the Arty A7-100T configuration.
+This diagram shows the Arty A7-100T configuration.
 Further down, I'll show the Arty A7-35T configuration.

 #### Internal RAM